-The U.S. Embassy in Moldova announces a competition for students aged 18 to participate in the 2015 Benjamin Franklin Transatlantic Fellows Initiative: Summer Institutes for Youth.
-This program will take place on June 27 – July 25, 2015 in the United States of America.
+The U.S. Embassy in Moldova announces a competition for students aged 18 to participate in the 2016 Benjamin Franklin Transatlantic Fellows Initiative: Summer Institutes for Youth.
+This program will take place June 25 to July 23, 2016 at Wake Forest University in Winston-Salem, North Carolina, the United States of America.

 The Benjamin Franklin Transatlantic Fellows Initiative is named after the legendary American statesman and diplomat Benjamin Franklin in honor of the inspiration his life and career provide to those working to strengthen transatlantic cooperation.

 The goals of the Institute are:

 - to develop a commitment to transatlantic cooperation;

 - to foster relationships between American and European youth from different ethnic, religious, and national groups; and

 - to develop a cadre of youth leaders who will share their knowledge and skills with their peers through positive action.

 The Summer Institute will enable teenagers to participate in an intensive, four-week exchange program in the United States that focuses on global issues facing both European and American youth.
 The Institute will focus primarily on an exploration of issues through interactive activities, practical experiences, and other hands-on opportunities.
 Participants will learn more about democratic practices, volunteer service, conflict resolution, problem solving, communication skills, critical thinking, tolerance and respect for diversity, youth leadership, team building, and the media.
 The Institute also explores how freedom of expression both provides rights to and imposes responsibilities on citizens.
 Fellows will participate in a variety of activities such as training sessions, workshops, community-based programs, study tours, and cultural events.
 Community service activities, social and cultural activities, and homestays with American families will deepen the Fellows’ experience of U.S. society during their exchange.